 The 11 trends impacting HR Digital transformation

 “Even the long term is not that long term anymore.
 It’s happening way faster.” – Haim Israel.
 The world and with it the world of work are changing faster than ever before.
 The trends we’ll share in this article are things HR leaders and staffing leaders need to consider for the long term.
 Except, the long term isn’t long term anymore.
 According to Israel, these 11 trends are just 5-10 years away from affecting the way HR and staffing operate.
 Understanding them will help your HR digital transformation be more effective.
+These trends include:

 Why are things changing so quickly?